kgnandanwar/kgnandanwar/README.md

 ![](https://komarev.com/ghpvc/?username=kgnandanwar&style=flat)

+### Kunal Nandanwar

-Hi there, I'm Kunal Nandanwar, a recent graduate with an MS in Robotics from Worcester Polytechnic Institute, MA.
+I am a recent graduate with an MS in Robotics from Worcester Polytechnic Institute, MA.
 My interests lie in Deep Learning and Perception for Autonomous Robots.
 I have interned at Brain Corp, Honda Research Institute and FieldAI in the domains of Computer Vision.
 Previously, I have worked with John Deere on autonomous tractors.

 You can reach me via email at kgnandanwar@wpi.edu, visit my website at https://kgnandanwar.github.io/, or connect with me on LinkedIn at https://www.linkedin.com/in/kgnandanwar/.